 The story of Charles “Smitty” Schmid reads like a dark fairy tale, told by the best friend who ultimately turned him in to the cops.
-It’s the story of teens too loyal to their friend Smitty to do the right thing, and lawmen who dismissed the disappearance of three teen girls as runaways.
+It’s the story of teenagers too loyal to their friend Smitty to do the right thing, and lawmen who dismissed the disappearance of three teen girls as runaways.

 Smitty was a charismatic non-conformist who was popular with girls admired by guys.
 It was rumored Schmid ran with mobsters and bragged about murder.